ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 Identity and credentials for accessing externally stored data will be exchanged out of band from the vCon.
 The one requirement for externally referenced data from the perspective of this document, is proof of integrity of that data.

-Using the above described approach for redaction and appending of data, we can reduce the security operations on a vCon to signing and encryption.
+Using the above described approach for redaction and amending of data, we can reduce the security operations on a vCon to signing and encryption.
 Two approaches to signing are needed as we have data, in JSON format, that is contained within the vCon and may have data (typically media and file formats, often binary) not contained, inline in the vCon, that is externally referenced.

 Externally referenced data will be "signed" using [SHA-512] hash which along with the URL of the externally referenced data is included in the vCon.